All Episodes

 At the same time, the Department of Justice has a troubling record of failure, corruption, and cases against public figures.

-And he pointed out rightly so the case of Ted Stevens.
+And he pointed out, rightly so, the case of Ted Stevens.

-By the time, you know, we he was exonerated, you know, he was ready out of the Senate.
+By the time, you know, he was exonerated, you know, he was ready out of the Senate.

-Well, what happened to Bob McDonald?
+Or what happened to Bob McDonald?

-11 convictions, and lo and behold, all of those convictions vacated in a unanimous verdict before the U.S. Supreme Court.
+And lo and behold, all of those convictions vacated in a unanimous verdict before the U.S. Supreme Court.

 Pretty amazing.